BerkeleyHCI/PolymorphicBlocks/README.md

 Ultimately, we'd like to see an open-source PCB HDL that increases design automation, reduces tedious work, and makes electronics more accessible to everyone.

 See [developing.md](developing.md) for developer documentation.

+### Project Status
+**This is functional and produces boards, but is still a continuing work-in-progress.**

+If you're looking for a mature PCB design tool that just works, this currently isn't it (yet).
+For a mature and open-source graphical schematic capture and board layout tool, check out [KiCad](https://kicad-pcb.org/).
+**However, if you are interested in trying something new, we're happy to help you and answer questions.**

+Current development focuses on supporting intermediate-level PCB projects, ie those an advanced hobbyist would make.
+Typical systems would involve power conditioning circuits, a microcontroller, and supporting peripherals (possibly including analog blocks).
+There is no hard-coded architecture (a microcontroller is not needed), and pure analog boards are possible.
+The system should also be able to handle projects that are much more or much less complex, especially if supporting libraries exist.

 ### Misc
 - **_What is EDG?_**: